matsest/bicep-deploy-whatif-without-write-demo/README.md

 ## Considerations

 - There are still other fundamental issues with what-if (noise, resource provider support nested modules limitations) that needs improvements before a Bicep what-if is really comparable to a Terraform Plan.
 Kudos to the Bicep team for pushing and doing a lot of improvements on this area!

+- There might be more improvements coming soon to do more secure PR level validations with Bicep snapshop.
+See a demo repo here: https://github.com/anthony-c-martin/bicep-snapshot-demo.

 - If you want to simulate the same what-if behavior when running locally or something else than [Azure/bicep-deploy](https://github.com/Azure/bicep-deploy) you will need to add the `-ValidationLevel ProviderNoRbac` argument to the deployment cmdlet (see [docs](https://learn.microsoft.com/en-us/powershell/module/az.resources/new-azresourcegroupdeployment?view=azps-14.0.0#-validationlevel) for `New-AzResourceGroupDeployment`).